-For the first time, Monetized NPS™ gave B2B companies a strategy to tie their NPS program to revenue—which allowed NPS programs to drive retention, referral and upsell programs.
+For the first time, Monetized NPS™ gave B2B companies a strategy to tie their NPS program to revenue.

-Account Experience takes NPS and leverages other CX and vital growth metrics within the scope of B2B customer experiences and Revenue Lifecycle Management (read more on page 34).
+Account Experience evolved from Monetized NPS.
+It leverages Monetized NPS alongside other CX and vital experience metrics to improve B2B CX and Revenue Lifecycle Management (read more on page 34).

 Measuring NPS is straightforward.
 Begin by ask your customers a simple question:

 On a scale from 0 to 10, how likely is it that you would recommend our company/product/service to a friend or colleague?